arturdoruch/FlashMessageBundle/README.md

 ```

 Difference between methods "set" and "add" is obvious. "add" adds new message into flashBag array collection, while "set" override existing array messages collection by new one.

+##### Get messages

+Methods starting with name "get" only prepare message and returns it without adding to `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.
+It's useful if you want to return translated message (for example if you work with REST api or Ajax request).

 ```php
 /**